 Two adjacent 1920s houses have been combined to make this homely backpacker hostel.
-This is a good place to start if you are staying in Dunedin for a while, as there is free WiFi (perfect for job searching) and long-term accommodation available.
+There are rooms to suit most situations, whether its travellers, families or large groups.
 There is also a BBQ for use, a garden and an eco-boutique where you can pick up some free second-hand clothes.

 Stay the night in an old hospital!
-(Honestly, one of the rooms still has the sinks and the glass paneling when it was once used as a surgery).
+(Honestly, one of the rooms still has the sinks and the glass panelling when it was once used as a surgery).
 Today, the hostel just a short walk from the city centre is newly refurbished with a lot of charm.
-Make us of the pool table, free WiFi and cheapest bed prices in town (at time of writing)!
+Make use of the pool table, free WiFi and cheapest bed prices in town (at time of writing)!

 If you have a car and are looking to get a bit off the beaten track, McFarmers is a cool and quirky hostel on the Otago Peninsula.
 This small accommodation on a sheep farm – a true New Zealand experience!

 Exactly what it says on the tin: Central Backpackers is the most central hostel in Dunedin.
 It is recently renovated accommodation with free breakfast and WiFi.

 A purpose-built hostel close to Dunedin’s nightlife.
 This accommodation is “on top” of a pool bar, so you don’t need to travel far for evening entertainment.
 During the day, the pool bar does coffee, has cosy seats, and is where the free WiFi works best.
 Instead of corridors, expect to walk along a sun deck to get to your room.